Is the crawling milestone no longer necessary for a child's development? This article provides helpful…

 How to Test for a Retained Palmar Reflex

-If you suspect your child may have a retained Palmar reflex, you can easily test them for it at home.
+If you suspect your child may have a retained Palmar reflex, you can do a quick test.
 First, have your child touch their thumb and index finger together without touching or using any other fingers.
 If they can do this, have them move forward with the thumb touching the middle finger, then the ring finger and finally the pinky all independently without the use of any other fingers.